wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.18 =
+* Feature: Updates Testimonial Submission Notification e-mails to send to multiple addresses and optionally include the submitted testimonial.
+* Feature: Adds option to display star ratings via the Widgets.
+* Feature: Adds option to display the Testimonial Date via the Widgets.
+* Fix: Replace "Category Slug" field on Widgets with Category Drop Down selector.
+* Fix: Address issue where some options weren't defaulted correctly.

 = 1.17.5 =
 * Update: Fix incorrect default for custom single_testimonial shortcode.